Frequently asked questions

 The community’s expectations have changed over time and it is now recognised that we all have a part to play in assisting those vulnerable members of our community.

-Please refer to the Australian Banking Association website which details how the ABA is working with a number of organisations to promote good practice and clearer processes for banks so they can better support customers who may be vulnerable to financial abuse or who want to plan ahead and manage their financial affairs, especially as they get older.
+Please refer to the Australian Banking Association website which details how the ABA is working with a number of organisations to promote good practice and clearer processes for banks so they can better support customers who may be vulnerable to financial abuse.

 What can the Bank offer customers impacted by financial abuse?